ThreeFx/ansible-restic/README.md

 Requirements
 ------------

-A user named `restic_local_user` on the local host and a user named `restic_remote_user` on the remote host with SSH configured between these two.
+A user named `restic_local_user` on the local host and a restic repository.
+If remote be sure that SSH is configured between these two.
 For the latter the [ssh-link](https://gitlab.com/veenj/ansible-ssh-link) role of veenj might come in handy.

 Role Variables
 --------------